StefanDjurkic/Javascript/Calculator/readme.md

-# Single operation calculator in jacscript
+# Single operation calculator in Javascript
 You can find an example at https://stefandjurkic.com/cIndex.html